 Not sure you know what to do with your new dehydrator?
-Here's a few of the best dehydrator recipes and uses of a dehydrator for vegetarians and vegans, and of course, for those on a raw vegan diet, too!
-Whether you're looking to make some tasty dehydrated snacks, experiment with raw food cuisine or just preserve some fruit, there's so much you can do with your dehydrator at home.
+Here are a few of the best dehydrator recipes and uses of a dehydrator for vegetarians and vegans, and of course, for those on a raw vegan diet, too!
+Whether you're looking to make some tasty dehydrated snacks, experiment with raw food cuisine, or just preserve some fruit, there's so much you can do with your dehydrator at home.

 01 of 05

-Kale chips made in the dehydrator are proving to be a new trendy snack - and with good reason!
+Kale chips made in the dehydrator are proving to be a new trendy snack–and with good reason!
 Dehydrator kale chips are super healthy, almost always vegan, and with so many vitamins and minerals, they are very nourishing and a great way to get kids to snack on some veggies.
-Try making kale chips on their own, or follow this simple recipe which uses sea salt and nutritional yeast (my favorite!) for extra flavor and a vitamin B12 boost.
+Try making kale chips on their own or follow this simple recipe which uses sea salt and nutritional yeast for extra flavor and a vitamin B12 boost.
 Yum!

 02 of 05

 03 of 05

 Crackers are easy to make in your dehydrator, and raw vegan flax crackers are one of the most popular (and easiest!) types of dehydrator crackers to try.
 All you need is flaxseeds (available in most natural foods stores), a few spices for seasoning, and some soy sauce or Bragg's Liquid Aminos.
 Flavor your flax crackers to taste, and pair your homemade dehydrator crackers with raw vegan salsa, raw guacamole, or a homemade raw vegan hummus (pictured).